Black hole superradiant instability from ultralight spin-2 fields

 To the zeroth order in the massive field $H_{ab}$, the field equations reduce to $R_{ab}(g)=0$ and we consistently assume a background Kerr metric, although our computation does not depend on the details of the background and should be valid also for different solutions that might exist in bimetric theories~\cite{Brito:2013xaa,Babichev:2015xha}.
 To first order, the linearized field equations describing the five physical degrees of freedom of a massive spin-2 perturbation read~\cite{Brito:2013wya,Mazuet:2018ysa}

 where the box operator, the Riemann tensor, and contractions are constructed with the background metric.

-In Appendix~\ref{app:SM} we detail the procedure to solve Eqs.~\eqref{eq:spin2_eom} and \eqref{eq:spin2_constraints} on a Kerr background in the $\alpha\ll1$ limit, in order to compute the superradiant instability time scale.
-The method is based on matched asymptotics, namely the field equations are solved separately in a far zone ($r\gg M$) and in a near zone ($r\ll \mu^{-1}$).
+Although Eqs.~\eqref{eq:spin2_eom} and \eqref{eq:spin2_constraints} are not separable on a Kerr background with standard methods, they can be solved in the $\alpha\ll1$ limit to compute the spectrum of unstable modes, as detailed in the Appendix.
+Our method is based on matched asymptotics, namely the field equations are solved separately in a far zone ($r\gg M$) and in a near zone ($r\ll \mu^{-1}$).
 The two solutions can be matched in a common region when $\alpha\ll1$, see Fig.~\ref{fig:diagram}.

 In addition, at variance with the scalar and vector cases, to be able to solve the field equations analytically we also need to consider the region where the Riemann tensor term in Eq.~\eqref{eq:spin2_eom} is much smaller than the mass term.
 This requires\footnote{Incidentally, $r_C$ coincides with the Vainshtein radius within which nonlinearities in massive gravity becomes important and allow recovering general relativity~\cite{deRham:2014zqa}.
 However, in our case this scale emerges already at the linear level.}